roddamatthew/oscp-notes/notes.md

 The more I write, the more I realize how little I know about these things tbh.
 Instead, I've decided to put a little score against each broad concept depicting how much I think I know.
 Here we go:

 - Web: 2/5
+    - I think I know my way around most web network protocols
+    - I know about SQL injections, but not how to exploit them reliably.
+    - Local/Remote file inclusions, file upload vulnerabilities, OS command injections all make sense to me conceptually but I don't know much about them.
+    - XSS seems weird.
+How can we pivot from our browser to changing what JS the server serves?
 - Linux: 2/5
 - Windows: 1/5
 - Password Attacks: 1/5